-Momo Baohaus restaurant review - Johannesburg, South Africa
+Momo Baohaus restaurant - Johannesburg, South Africa

 When brothers Lawrence and Tim Lai couldn’t find the Taiwanese street food they craved in Johannesburg, their solution was to open a restaurant.
 The resulting debut of Momo Baohaus has fast pinned itself as one of Johannesburg’s leading Asian eateries.